rouqichen/ISTE432-GROUP-PROJECT/README.md

 ## Exception Handling

 Data layer exceptions are passed up to the business layer.
-The business layer handles exceptions and passes only relevant/genericized fail messages to the presentation layer/user.
+The business layer handles exceptions and passes/returns only relevant/genericized fail messages to the presentation layer/user.
+Presentation layer exceptions are handled immediately and are not shown directly to the user.

 Example below:

-## Data Layer Class
+### Data Layer Class

 ```java
 import java.sql.*;